- This post contains affiliate links. Read more here.

-Reports of an outbreak of dog influenza can be scary.
-Certain strains are highly contagious among animals, and as a loving pet parent, you want to be careful.
-Fortunately, there’s a lot you can do to keep your dog safe and sound during an outbreak.
-Here’s everything you need to know about canine influenza, aka the dog flu.
+Reports of an outbreak of dog flu can be scary, and they seem to come more frequently these days, especially during the fall and winter.
+Certain strains are highly contagious among cats and dogs, and as a loving pet parent, you want to be careful.
+Fortunately, there are many steps that dog owners can take to keep dogs safe and sound during an outbreak.
+Here’s everything you need to know about canine influenza, otherwise known as the dog flu.

 What is Canine Influenza?

-- By direct contact with infected dogs—such as petting—and by aerosols generated by coughing and sneezing.
+- By direct contact with infected dogs—such as petting—and by the aerosol spread of respiratory secretions generated by coughing and sneezing.

-- The virus can contaminate crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.
+- Via contaminated objects like crates, food and water bowls, collars and leashes, and the skin and clothing of people handling infected dogs.

 - Dogs of any age and breed are susceptible to this infection, but dogs who are especially young or old are most likely to contract it.